 Tree nurseries have also proven a rich source of information.
 By examining orchards in other countries, information has been collected and applied to reforesting trees in the wild.

-Boswellia carterii grow amid a rocky, mountainous terrain in Somaliland.
+Boswellia carterii grows amid rocky, mountainous terrain in Somaliland.
 Using traditional practices, the trees are harvested with care and well-looked after.
 Tapped once a year for two years and then rested for a year, they are given the time to recover and continue a healthy life.

 Yet economic pressures mean that some farmers are now changing the way they harvest frankincense.
 Multiple wounds are being made in the trees, and they are not given a resting period.

-Somaliland – which is not officially recognised as a country – is restricted in what international mechanisms it can use.
+Somaliland – which is not officially recognized as a country – is restricted in what international mechanisms it can use.
 With little economic diversity in the region, frankincense is a vital source of income.
 Higher demand coupled with a rise in the price per kilo has led to more pressure to harvest.
-Over-harvesting is a short-term solution, but could be devastating in the long run.
+Over-harvesting is a short-term solution but could be devastating in the long run.